 18 Fruits and Vegetables That are in Season This Fall

 If they’re not soaked in butter, cream, and fried onions, green beans can be one of the healthiest side dishes.
 Perfect for holiday meals, the season for green beans tends to last through early winter.
-They’re just 44 calories a cup and loaded with vitamin C and K. Try this lighter version of a Green Bean Casserole, or this Green Beans with Lemon and Thyme recipe that’s been brightened with citrus.
+They’re just 44 calories a cup and loaded with vitamin C and K.

 Although beets are available year-round, their flavor is richest in fall.
 Beets can be vibrantly red or yellow in color and their earthy flavor makes them great in soups or salads.
 One cup of these jewel-toned vegetables has more potassium than a single banana and they also contain betalain, a phytonutrient that has antioxidant and anti-inflammatory benefits.
 Try them in this Beet, Fennel, and Walnut Salad.

 Bok Choy (Chinese Cabbage)

 Low in calories and incredibly easy to cook, this veggie comes back into peak season in the fall and winter months.
 Bok choy is sweeter than red or green cabbage, is very versatile in recipes, and is a powerhouse when it comes to vitamins, ranking as one of the vegetables with the most amount of vitamin A.